SingularityNET-Archive/SingularityNET-Archive/Data/Docs/1uebknjv2fZVFEOnTZFex_u6IWQoddDLEZq9o_U01pU8.md

-Testing overall speed of Github Action with new updates on docs
+Testing overall speed of Github Action with new updates on docs…